rdkit/rdkit/Contrib/Fastcluster/README.md

 ## Memo

 - It will need more cpu time compare with directly using bayon.
-Because this script convet smiles to fingerprint dataset.
+Because this script convet smiles to fingerprint dataset at first then perform clustering.